xabbu42/Master/arbeit.md

 theorems for the modal logics S4, D4, T, and K4 which can only be realized in their justification logic counterpart using directly self-referential constant specifications, i.e. directly self-referential theorems by the above definition.
-The example directly self-referential theorem for S4 is $¬□¬(S → □S)$.
+So for S4 in particula, Kuznets gives the theorem $¬□¬(S → □S)$ and shows that it is directly self-referential.

 We will not reproduce this result but use the logicaly equivalent formula $¬□(P ∧ ¬□P)$ as an example for a self-referential S4